henrituol/henrituol/README.md

 -->

 I am a data analyst, researcher, and passionate proponent of meaningful measurements and research-driven decision-making.
 My goal is to unlock new insights by developing tools, indicators, visualizations, and innovative solutions for data analysis.
-With a background in academic research, particularly in musicology and cognitive science, I bring expertise in conducting research projects and analyzing various kinds of data.
-My work has involved analyzing audio signals, conducting surveys and interviews, cleaning EEG data, and exploring biases in academia.
-Constantly learning new technologies and driven to create innovative solutions, I am eager to uncover new insights into the vast world of data.
-Let's chart new territories together!

-As a doctoral researcher in musicology at University of Helsinki, I'm finalising my PhD thesis ‘Tuning Into Unknown: A Posthumanist Exploration Of Music’.

-I'm currently focusing on learning data analysis and visualization using Python.